pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ### **Studying for exams**

 - As with most CS courses, avoid rote memorizaiton.
 Computer science is very a conceptual field and memorization plays a miniscule role.
 What's important is understanding the systems / patterns, conceptualization, and problem solving, all of which are skills that can be strengthented with practice.
 The odd-numbered practice problems at the end of every chapter are very helpful and their answers can be found at the end of the book.

-### **Exams**

-- If you did well on your homeworks and did a reasonable amound of practice problems, you should do well on the exam.

 ## Conclusion: